NCAR/HPC-Docs/docs/environment-and-software/hpc-software/vscode.md

     VS Code will be able to view all subdirectories of your path when connecting the Explorer.
 Be mindful that a higher total number of files in the Explorer space will increase your memory and CPU utilization on the login nodes by default.
 We recommend only selecting the path for your current project and the files that you need to directly interact with during that session.
 Instead of connecting to `/glade/work/$USER`, connect to your project folder of `/glade/work/$USER/myproject/code`.
 Smaller Explorer spaces also help with performance for addons that use code completion like Intellisense.

 !!! tip
     Reduce the number of files that VS Code scans periodically to lower CPU utilization, memory, and Intellisense scanning time on the login nodes.
-Add these paths to your Settings file found in *Code > Preferences > Settings*, search for the strings below, and add the items to each file exclude type:
+Add these paths to your Settings file found in *Code > Preferences > Settings*, search for the strings below, and add the wildcard items to each file exclude type:

     ```
     "files.watcherExclude": {